Republican Sinn Féin: First elections

 RSF refused to do so on the grounds that such an oath "calls for the public disowning of the Irish Republican Army, Cumann na mBan, Fianna Éireann and a repudiation of the right of the Irish people to use force of arms to end British occupation".
 Consequently, its candidates did not stand.
 It is not registered with the Electoral Commission as a political party in Northern Ireland meaning that in elections in Northern Ireland, the party name cannot appear on the ballot paper, and the party cannot make party political broadcasts.

 1991 local elections

 The results for 1991 are only partially available.
 A number of other people stood for RSF, including Tomás Ó Curraoin, David Joyce and Frank Glynn in Galway, and Jimmy Kavanagh in Wexford.
 Two sitting councillors, Joe O'Neill (Bundoran UDC) and Seán Lynch (Longford County Council) were re-elected.
 Sitting county councillor Frank Glynn lost his seat on Galway County Council which he had held for 24 years.

-Among the unsuccessful were Peter Cunningham South Dublin County Council and Joe O'Neill Donegal County Council.
+Among the unsuccessful were Peter Cunningham in South Dublin County Council, Declan Curneen in Leitrim County Council and Joe O'Neill in Donegal County Council.